semaphoreci/docs/reuse-docker-images_5bceb317042863158cc7bdb5.md

 In this pipeline, the values of `SEMAPHORE_PIPELINE_ARTEFACT_ID` and `SEMAPHORE_PIPELINE_0_ARTEFACT_ID` are the same as this is the initial pipeline.
-If this is the **initial build** of this pipeline, then `SEMAPHORE_PIPELINE_ID` will also have the same value as both `SEMAPHORE_PIPELINE_ARTEFACT_ID` and `SEMAPHORE_PIPELINE_0_ARTEFACT_ID`.
+If this is the **initial build** of this pipeline, then `SEMAPHORE_PIPELINE_ID` will also have the same value as the values of both `SEMAPHORE_PIPELINE_ARTEFACT_ID` and `SEMAPHORE_PIPELINE_0_ARTEFACT_ID`.

 If you rebuild that pipeline only, then the value of `SEMAPHORE_PIPELINE_ID` will change whereas the values of both `SEMAPHORE_PIPELINE_ARTEFACT_ID` and `SEMAPHORE_PIPELINE_0_ARTEFACT_ID` will remain the same.

-There is a Docker image created inside `.semaphore/semaphore.yml` that is stored in the caching server – the name of that Docker image will be the value of the `SEMAPHORE_PIPELINE_ARTEFACT_ID` environment variable.
+Last, a Docker image was created in `.semaphore/semaphore.yml` that is stored in the caching server – the name of that Docker image will be the value of the `SEMAPHORE_PIPELINE_ARTEFACT_ID` environment variable.